 The living room has been aptly described by Bobby Perk as “The heart of my home where I get to chill and spend time with my friends and family”.
-The living room, or more aptly the lounging room, is the place where one spends the maximum of the 24 hours.
+The living room, or more aptly the lounging room or your living area hall, is the place where one spends the maximum of the 24 hours.
 When the living room is an area of socializing, you need to make sure there’s enough room for everyone; your guests wouldn’t love to keep standing on their toes and it will be uneasy for you too.

 Reflect on the 30 great ideas listed below on how to layout the furniture in your living area.